rebeccadavidsson/programmeren-2/problems/hangman2/hangman.md

 2. Prompt the user for how many guesses she should get until she loses.
 This should be a positive integer.

-3. Prompt the user for whether she wants to see detailed statistics of the game while playing (the statistics you put into the `__str__` method).

 4. Play the game: repeatedly do the following

     1. Prompt the user for a guess.
 The guess should be a single letter that has not yet been guessed.

     2. Show an updated pattern, and the number of guesses remaining.

-    3. Show detailed game statistics, if she asked for those.

     4. If the game has finished, either congratulate the player (on a win), or tell the player the Hangman word (any word that is consistent with the